 In all states, having children of the opposite gender in the same bedroom is strongly discouraged and generally not allowed.

-Important to note is that infants are required to be a crib.
+Important to note is that infants are required to be in a crib.

 Some alternate ways of storing clothing without a closet follow: